|Generation: ||C3 Corvettes (1968 - 1982)|

 The Corvette that started all of the fuss!
 So, some clarification is in order.
 As many if not all Corvette aficionado’s know, the ’78 Pace Car stirred up quite a ruckus back some 40 plus years ago.
 For the first time in history, Corvette was chosen as the Pace Car for the 62nd running of the Indianapolis 500 (’bout time!).
 This was certainly a milestone for America’s only sports car!

 This all-original Pace Car is “in the wrapper”.
-And has been driven only 82 miles since it rolled off the St. Louis assembly line back in ’78!
+And has been driven only 82 (mostly in “Homecoming” parades) miles since it rolled off the St. Louis assembly line back in ’78!
 The decals are still in the original box and the Window Sticker is still on the window.
 Includes all factory paperwork, including; Owner’s Kit, Dealer Invoice, Pre-Delivery Check Sheet, Shipper and more!
+It starts up instantly, idles smooth and runs and drives just like a “brand new” ’78 Corvette!